KhiopsML/khiops-doc/docs/learn/coclustering.md

   <figcaption></figcaption>
 </figure>

 Coclustering algorithms simultaneously group the **rows** and **columns** of a matrix, usually a **contingency matrix** describing the co-occurrences of two categorical variables.
 This contingency matrix contains the number of instances for each pair of modalities of the two categorical variables studied.
-The intersection (i.e. the cartesian product) of the groups formed on the two dimentions of the matrix constitute a set of **coclusters** (represented by the bins in the figure above).
+The intersection (i.e. the cartesian product) of the groups formed on the two dimensions of the matrix constitute a set of **coclusters** (represented by the bins in the figure above).
 A cocluster characterizes a **sub-part** of the matrix by aggregating the information it contains, i.e. the number of instances whose modality pair of the two variables belongs to the cocluster.
 Finally, a coclustering model gives an aggregated view of a contingency matrix describing the **dependency** between the two variables under study, and it can be seen as a model of the **joined density** of the two variables.

 !!! info "What you need to know"
-    Like **clusterring**, **coclustering** is a powerful tool for exploratory annalysis, but these two types of approach apply to different kinds of **data** (as shown in the figure below) and their **objectives** are not the same.
+    Like **clustering**, **coclustering** is a powerful tool for exploratory analysis, but these two types of approach apply to different kinds of **data** (as shown in the figure below) and their **objectives** are not the same.

 <figure markdown>
 <picture>